 Our goal is long-lasting change: land and life, stronger together.

-Together, we have grown over 40 million trees where they are needed most!
+Together, we’ve helped grow over 40 million trees where they are needed most.

-But your support means more than planting trees.
-It means standing with people on the frontlines of the climate crisis and backing long-term solutions that work for people and the planet.
+But this is about more than trees.
+It’s about standing with communities on the frontlines of the climate crisis and backing solutions that work for people and the planet.